navikt/aksel/@navikt/core/css/README.md

 }
 ```

-But you can also import it in a .css-file like this
+But you can import it in a .css-file

 ```css
 @import "@navikt/ds-css";